stevesaliman/gradle-cobertura-plugin/README.md

 News
 ----
-Release 1.0.3 fixes a classpath issue that prevented reports from generating correctly on the first run after a "clean"
+If you are running a version prior to Release 1.0.3, you should update to a newer version, as version 1.0.3 fixes a classpath issue that prevented reports from generating correctly on the first run after a "clean"

+Version 1.1.0 adds support for multiple report formats (Thank you aartiPI).
+The default behavior is still to generate html reports, but you can change this behavior by assigning a value to ```coverageFormats``` in the cobertura configuration block.
+There is a slight backwards compatibility issue for anyone who overrode the default format in version 1.0.3 and earlier.
+To fix it, simply change ```coverageFormat``` to ```coverageFormats``` and change the value to a String array.

 Introduction
 ------------